yudataguy/Awesome-Japanese/readme.md

 ## Textbook

-*Textbook provides you with a structured learning material*
+*Textbook provides you with a structured learning material.*

 ### Genki:baby: